WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_12.md

 the king of Dor in Naphath-dor, one; the king of Goiim in Galilee, one;

 ###### 24
-the king of Tirzah, one: in all, thirty-one kings. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+the king of Tirzah, one: in all, thirty-one kings.

 ***